VarthanV/LeetCode-Time-Tracker/README.md

 # Installation
 Install the extension from the Chrome WebStore (Due to Technical error in Chrome Store the package couldn't be uploaded)

+# Users installing from Github

+- Clone the Repo
+- Select **Load Unpacked** Extension from the Extensions Page(Make sure Developers Options is enabled).
+- Select the **dist** folder in the repo

+You are good to go !

 # Screenshots
  A timer badge that helps you to  keep an eye on time while solving problem.